-Victims of Circumstance has continued to tour supporting the release of Acupunkture.
-In July/August of 2012 the VOC completed another successful 3 week European tour which included playing at the worlds biggest Punk Rock Festival, "Rebellion", in Blackpool UK.
+In July and August 2012 the VOC completed another successful 3 week European tour which included playing at the world's biggest Punk Rock Festival, "Rebellion", in Blackpool UK.
 The VOC also provided support on their tour for bands such as MXPX, Snuff and the Creepshow.

 In the fall of 2012 the band recorded a six song EP of cover tunes.
 The album, titled Decades, featured one song from each decade from the '50s through the 2000's.
 Including an all out Punk and Ska version of UK Boy Band One Direction's "What Makes You Beautiful".
 Following that release, VOC returned to the studio to write and record their fourth studio album, No More Heroes.

 In the summer of 2014 Victims of Circumstance released their fourth studio album No More Heroes and provided support for bands such as Streetlight Manifesto and The Dropkick Murphys.
 One reviewer noted that the new album "delivers even more of the catchy, fast-paced, horn-driven punk many have grown to expect from Victims Of Circumstance.
 And as always, there are a few bouncy ska songs thrown in for good measure."
 Online punk news organization, Dying Scene, selected No More Heroes as their top pick for best punk-ska album of 2014.